top of page

 You are not giving away your job!

 Handing certain tasks to others does not put your job at risk.
 You are redistributing tasks, not your entire workload!
-Chances are, you will increase efficiency, more work will be completed because it has been shared, and the work done will be of a higher standard because more people are able to give it more attention.
+Chances are, you will increase efficiency, more work will be completed because it has been shared, and the work done will be of a higher standard because more people are able to give it more attention, and the task will be with someone with the skillset suited to doing it.
 You will look better in the long run!

 Delegating is distributing work, so the task sits with the most appropriate person to enable it to be completed efficiently.
 Its smart working, using the resources available to the best of your ability. it's fitting the task with the best person qualified to complete it. it makes sense financially.